NVIDIA/GenerativeAIExamples/README.md

 The developer RAG examples run on a single VM.
 They demonstrate how to combine NVIDIA GPU acceleration with popular LLM programming frameworks using NVIDIA's [open source connectors](#open-source-integrations).
 The examples are easy to deploy via [Docker Compose](https://docs.docker.com/compose/) or [Ansible](https://www.ansible.com/).

 Examples support local and remote inference endpoints.
 If you have a GPU, you can inference locally via [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM).
-If you don't have a GPU, you can inference remotely via [NVIDIA AI Foundations endpoints](https://www.nvidia.com/en-us/ai-data-science/foundation-models/).
+If you don't have a GPU, you can inference and embed remotely via [NVIDIA AI Foundations endpoints](https://www.nvidia.com/en-us/ai-data-science/foundation-models/).

 | Model         | Embedding           | Framework        | Description               | Multi-GPU | TRT-LLM | NVIDIA AI Foundation | Triton | Vector Database |
 |---------------|-----------------------|------------|-------------------------|-----------|------------|-------------|---------|--------|